 All full-time employees are granted three (3) days paid personal leave each calendar year for purposes not covered by vacation or sick leave.
 Personal days do not require prior approval of the employee's supervisor.
 Personal time may not be accumulated or carried over to the next calendar year.
 Employees will not be compensated for unused personal time upon termination of employment.
-Personal leave days for part time employees will be pro-rated based on the number of hours in their Regular Work Schedule divided by 40 hours.
+Personal leave days for part time employees will be pro-rated based on the number of hours they are regularly scheduled to workin their Regular Work Schedule divided by 40 hours.